mozilla/data-docs/src/concepts/segments.md

 Each client's segment is stored in `telemetry.clients_last_seen.segment_regular_users_v1`.
 (FIXME: or it will be if the [PR](https://github.com/mozilla/bigquery-etl/pull/825) is accepted in a form similar to its current state)

-Regular users v1 is defined as clients who have at least two days where they browsed >=5 URIs, in *all four* of the last weeks.
+*Regular users v1* is defined as clients who have at least two days where they browsed >=5 URIs, in *all* of the last four weeks.
 Observationally, on any given day this segment seems to contain a large fraction of our users and has exceptionally high retention.

-Semi-regular users v1 is defined as clients who browsed >=5 URIs on at least two days in each of *one, two or three* of the last four weeks.
-This seems to be a smaller segment of our users, and has relatively high retention.

-New/irregular users v1 is defined as
+*New/irregular users v1* is defined as
 clients who browsed >=5 URIS on at least two days in *none* of the last four weeks.
 This is a smaller segment of our users and has low retention (though "activation" is likely a more relevant word than "retention" for many of these clients).

+*Semi-regular users v1* is the other users: the segment is defined as clients who browsed >=5 URIs on at least two days in *some but not all* of the last four weeks.
+This seems to be a smaller segment of our users, and has relatively high retention.

 In each of these definitions,
 "the last four weeks" refer to 7 day periods that end on the day of week